apache/stanbol/entityhub/indexing/dbpedia/README.md

   (as soon as the log says that the indexing has started).

-* load additional RDF dumps by putting additional RDF files to the "rdfData" directory.
+* load additional RDF dumps by putting additional RDF files to the "rdfdata" directory.
 This files will be added to the others on the next start of the indexing tool.

 ### (3) Entity Scores